CBSE Dress Code 2026 for Class 10, 12: Only These Clothes Allowed in Board Exam

-The CBSE exam was held from February 15 to March 18, 2025 for class 10th and from February 15 to April 4, 2025 for class 12.
-The students were informed in advance what they should wear while coming for the CBSE 10th, 12th examinations:
+The CBSE exam will be held from February 17 to March 10, 2026, for class 10th and from February 17 to April 9, 2026, for class 12.
+The students have been informed in advance what they should wear while coming for the CBSE 10th, 12th examinations:

 The regular students preparing for the CBSE class 10 and 12 board exams should adhere to the dress code set by their schools.
 All regular students can arrive at the exam hall in their school uniform.
 Access will not be granted to any candidate who is not dressed appropriately according to the formal school attire.
 Both male and female students are required to wear their designated school uniforms.